kunalkandekar/Viva-Voce/README.txt

 * Audio Quality
 This program is full duplex.
 Audio quality  has improved considerably since the previous version, and the playout latency has been eliminated as well.

+* KNOWN BUGS
+Tons...
+Many bugs are related to concurrency issues.
+Shortness of time and  general laziness have resultedin the complete lack of proper mutex usage around SIP signalling  operations.
+E.g.  sometimes it is unable to accept a call even if it is ringing and connectivity is fine.